-Handwriting is a cross-curriculum task and will be taken into consideration during all lessons.
-Formal teaching of and opportunities to practise handwriting will be carried out regularly and systematically to ensure Key Stage targets are met.
-Handwriting tasks will be marked regularly and responsively.
+• Handwriting is a cross-curriculum task and will be taken into consideration during all lessons.
+Formal teaching of and opportunities to practise handwriting will be carried out regularly and systematically to ensure key stage targets are met.
+Handwriting tasks will be marked regularly and responsively, in line with the school's Assessment and Feedback Policy.